ankitsainidev/img_server/README.md

 Django website to store and destribute images on thumb drives

 ## Set Up
-All you need to edit is allConfig.py file inside project/images
+All you need to edit is allConfig.py file inside /images and settings.py(recpatch keys at bottom of file) file inside /project
 <br>
 all the commands in order are as follows
 $pip3 install django